April 27, 2011

 “Helps relieve a variety of skin irritations, burning and itching, particularly in sensitive female areas.
 Its gentle spray helps control rashes, candida, etc. Especially suited for the vaginal areas before and after childbirth.” – Essential Oil Desk Reference

 Contains: Coconut oil, Myrrh, Tea Tree, Lavender, Frankincense, Roman Chamomile, Helichrysum.

 Moving Things Along:

-Clary Sage (Warning: May induce labor.
-Not for use during pregnancy):
+Clary Sage (Warning: Some believe this may induce labor and don’t recommend it for use during pregnancy)